21 Must-Have Miami Foods

 What to Order

 Obviously, it’s a matter of personal taste, but the chicken tender Pub Sub is the perfect combination of Publix’s famous fried chicken and their sandwich.
 If you like it hot, opt for Buffalo sauce.
-The Italian sub is another fan favorite, piled high with Italian meats, cheese and crunchy banana peppers.
+The Italian sub is another delicious Miami food loved by most customers, piled high with Italian meats, cheese and crunchy banana peppers.
 Sandwiches are served cold or toasted — totally up to you.

 Publix | Multiple Locations | $